kubernetes/website/content/en/docs/concepts/security/rbac-good-practices.md

    ClusterRoleBindings to give users rights only within a specific namespace.
  - Avoid providing wildcard permissions when possible, especially to all resources.
-   As Kubernetes is an extensible system, providing wildcard access gives rights not just to all object types present in the cluster, but also to all future object types which are created in the future.
+   As Kubernetes is an extensible system, providing wildcard access gives rights not just to all object types that currently exist in the cluster, but also to all future object types which are created in the future.
  - Administrators should not use `cluster-admin` accounts except where specifically needed.
    Providing a low privileged account with [impersonation rights](/docs/reference/access-authn-authz/authentication/#user-impersonation)